 - Find alternative ways to handle the cravings.

 Tips for handling your food cravings include:

 - Start slow.
 Change just one food craving at a time.
 If sweets are your biggest challenge, choose a particular food to change.
 Think about your biggest weakness.
-Is it candy, ice cream, cake?
+Is it candy, ice cream, or maybe cake?
 That’s where you should start making a change.

 - Practice mindful eating.
 Think about what you are eating and when you plan to eat it.
 If you plan your meals ahead of time and eat properly, you can reduce impulse eating.
 You can focus on healthy alternatives.
 Also, write down your list of favorite substitutions so you don’t have to think of one each time.
 You simply look at the list.

 - Find substitutions.
 If you like chocolate, switch to a small portion of dark chocolate.
 It is healthier.
 If you like mashed potatoes, try eating mashed cauliflower.
 It tastes a lot like potatoes, and it’s healthy.